TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 r93
 Player and enemy health scale option upper bounds increased to 1000%
-Fix: Use selected soldier in cutscenes should catch all of them now - thanks VickoStojanov for the report.
+Fixed: Use selected soldier in cutscenes should catch all of them now - thanks VickoStojanov for the report.
 Message added to headgear to make clearer it only works for DD soliders - thanks gOKU1983 for the report.
-Fix: not being able to select weapon when toggling warp mode.
+Fixed: not being able to select weapon when toggling warp mode.
-Fix: returning to ACC while in vehicle or on buddy preventing mod menu from opening.
+Fixed: returning to ACC while in vehicle or on buddy preventing mod menu from opening.
 Research: vehicle reinforcement, various things blocking the way, a mission list check, surprisingly few missions used it, quest helis actually use part of the system, and the actual vehicle reinforce setup isn't called in free mode.

 r92 - 2015-11-25 - public release